Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 <img src="https://preview.redd.it/3l9ao5k6ogi51.png?width=1637&format=png&auto=webp&s=84a9b1b3c0b49fa5e067717d8092529057e0e612" width="100%">
 <font size = 1><div align="center">
-all blueprints with solar panels and accumulators <br>
+the solar panels/accumulators included blueprints, not all of them tho <br>
 right click & open image in new tab for better resolution
 </font></div>

 - All blueprints are always upgradable into their equivalents from other books placed lower on the list in the "Rail Book Categories" section as long as they are in the same category
  - some blueprints are upgradable into others from the same book or even other categories
    - some of that upgradability was sacrificed for the sake of throughput
- - to achieve that, many blueprints don't have the best possible signal placement
+ - to achieve that, many blueprints don't have the best possible signal placement, but it's still perfect signaling (no 2 crosses of rail are in the same block)
 - Each book comes in 2 variants:
  - standard (no ![solar panel](https://wiki.factorio.com/images/thumb/Solar_panel.png/32px-Solar_panel.png) &![accumulator](https://wiki.factorio.com/images/thumb/Accumulator.png/32px-Accumulator.png))
  - ![solar panel](https://wiki.factorio.com/images/thumb/Solar_panel.png/32px-Solar_panel.png) &![accumulator](https://wiki.factorio.com/images/thumb/Accumulator.png/32px-Accumulator.png) included because why would you want to waste so much space (aesthetics first though)